swarnim11023/TO_PARADOXO_TOU_SIMPSON/README.md

 <!--
-_**The front that suffered fewer casualities was victorious.**_
+_**The front that suffered fewer casualties was victorious.**_

-**Which side do you think suffered greater casualities ?**
+**Which side do you think suffered greater casualties ?**

-Most of you would have guessed Newton suffered more casualities just because both infantry and cavalry had higher casuality percentage.
+Most of you would have guessed Newton suffered more casualties just because both infantry and cavalry had higher casualty percentage.

 **But Newton did not lose!!!!**